To show how content marketing works in the real world, here’s an example of content strategy in action from a large, global project I did for Samsung.

 Though Samsung sells its products through retailers — not directly to consumers — they wanted a way to engage consumers with their products across 70+ “regional” websites around the globe.

-I was brought into the project as the first person on the content team, to bring the project into the real world, to develop a couple of dozen initial examples of exactly what the project would look like, to refine them, and to help create templates of how the project would look when globally scaled and executed by a larger team.
+I was brought into the project as the first person on the content team, to create the strategy and bring the project into the real world, to develop a couple of dozen initial examples of exactly what the project would look like, to refine them, and to help create templates of how the project would look when globally scaled and executed by a larger team.
+I also was a member of the content strategy and social media team for more than three years.

 Building the content strategy